Check out the user forums pages.

 Last modified on Thursday, February 22 2007.

-A 70 year-old female presents to your office accompanied by her brother, who provides most of the history.
+A 67 year-old female presents to your office accompanied by her son, who provides most of the history.

-The brother states that for quite some time, the patient has had periods when she is lethargic and drowsy, and others when she is more alert, has been seeing visions of furry fuchsia harriers, developed a tremor, has complained of stiffness, has had increasing difficulty inititiating movement, and has been increasingly forgetful.
+The son states that for quite some time now, the patient has had more and more trouble remembering things, has had periods when she is lethargic and drowsy, and others when she is more alert, developed a tremor, has complained of rigidity, lost his balance a few times, and has complained of seeing people in the room that nobody else sees.

 Which of the following pathology findings is MOST characteristic of this patient's disease?